 Oak Ridge, TN 37831

 Welcome to my personal website!
 I am a graduate student at the University of Tennessee in the Bredesen Center's interdisciplinary Energy Science and Engineering doctoral program.
-Broadly, I'm interested in linking molecular-scale processes to larger-scale environmental questions that have potential energy and
+Broadly, I'm interested in linking molecular-scale processes to landscape-scale processes that impact climate, and have energy or

-As part of Dr. Robert Hettich's mass spectrometry group in the Chemical Sciences Division at Oak Ridge National Lab, and the Next-Generation Ecosystem Experiments (NGEE-Arctic) project, I'm developing advanced analytical techniques to characterize and monitor organic nitrogen in Arctic soils to better understand how the availability of this limiting nutrient may impact carbon storage and ecosystem productivity under warmer conditions in the future.
+As part of Dr. Robert Hettich's mass spectrometry group in the Chemical Sciences Division at Oak Ridge National Lab, and the Next-Generation Ecosystem Experiments (NGEE-Arctic) project, my dissertation goals include developing analytical techniques to characterize and monitor dissolved organic matter in Arctic soils to better understand how the availability of this labile pool may impact carbon storage or release, and ecosystem productivity under warmer conditions in the future.

 Alongside my scientific research, I'm interested in science communication and advocating for diversity in science, technology, engineering, and math (STEM) fields.
 I'm currently the speaker coordinator for taste of science-Knoxville, so if you'd like to give a talk, please drop me a line!
 In my free time, I enjoy rock climbing, reading, hiking, yoga, film, anything that has caffeine in it, and all things pink. :-)